On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Microlocalisation

 \subsection{Proof of Theorem~\ref{thm: exist_unique_Feynman_parametrix_NHOp}}

 We will make use of the strategy used by Duistermaat-H\"{o}rmander~\cite[Thm.
 6.5.3]{Duistermaat_ActaMath_1972} (see also~\cite[Thm.
-26.1.14]{Hoermander_Springer_2009}) for a very general class of scalar pseudodifferential operators and exploit the global hyperbolicity of manifold.
+26.1.14]{Hoermander_Springer_2009}) for a scalar pseudodifferential operators of real principal type and simplify their arguments by exploiting the global hyperbolicity of spacetime $(M, g)$.
 To begin with, we show that the Feynman parametrix is unique, if it exists.